ADACS-Australia/adacs_template_python_base/docs/content/development_guidelines.md

 3. **publish.yml**

     This workflow is run whenever a new release is generated through *GitHub* (see below for details on how to do this).
-Documentation is updated on *Read the Docs* and a new version of the code is published on the *Python Package Index* (*PyPI*).
+Documentation is updated on *Read the Docs* (if configured to do so) and a new version of the code is published on the *Python Package Index* (*PyPI*; if configured to do so).

 ## Setting-up the Code

 A local development copy of the code base can be obtained and configured as follows:

 * Navigate to the *GitHub* page hosting the project
 * If you want to fork the code so that you work on your own version of the repository (not generally needed or recommended):
     - Click on the `fork` button at the top of the page;
     - Edit the details you want to have for the new repoitory; and
     - Press `Create fork`.